Daniel Singer (journalist): Education and escape from Holocaust

 In 1939, when Nazi Germany invaded Poland, Singer and his sister and mother were staying in southern France.
 They went to Paris in an attempt to book passage to Warsaw but could not.
 Instead, after the occupation of Paris by the Germans, Singer and his mother and sister left Paris.
-They went first to Anger, where he went to the Lycée David d'Anger, then to Toulouse (Lyce Lakanal), and after to Marseille (Lycée Thiers).
+They went first to Angers, where he went to the Lycée David d'Angers, then to Toulouse (Lycée Lakanal), and after to Marseille (Lycée Thiers).
 In the beginning of August 1942, the French police came to arrest them; his sister jumped through the window from the second floor, broke her leg, and was sent to the hospital, while he was away in the countryside with some school friends and learned about his sister coming back home.
 With the help of the resistance, first Singer and then his mother and sister escaped to Switzerland.
 Meanwhile, his father was arrested by the Soviet Union, which had occupied eastern Poland under the Molotov–Ribbentrop Pact, and was sent to the gulag for two years and released when the Soviet Union entered the war before being allowed to leave for London.

 During the middle of the Second World War, Singer studied philosophy in Geneva.
 In 1944, he and the remainder of his family joined his father in London, where Daniel obtained his bachelor's degree in economics from the University of London.